rerobots/docs/pages/hardshare/install.md

 Installation instructions are provided for macOS and modern GNU/Linux distributions, such as [Ubuntu](https://ubuntu.com/download/desktop).
 We are working to support other kinds of hosts, including Windows and FreeBSD.
-If your host is not supported well, [please tell us](https://rerobots.net/contact).

 ## Main Aspects